Less is more, and you can go no further than tiny chia seeds creating a healthier you.

-Chia (Salvia Hispanica L.) has been a part of human diet for 5500 years used by Aztec and Mayans The name chia is derived from Spanish word Chian meaning oil.
-It is an integral part of pre-Columbian diet for health through natural food.
+Chia (Salvia hispanica L.) has been a part of the human diet for 5500 years and is used by Aztecs and Mayans.
+The name chia is derived from the Spanish word Chian, meaning oil.
+It is an integral part of the pre-Columbian diet for health through natural food.

 Boasting Nutrition of the Miniature Chia Seeds

 Chia seeds are small flattened ovals measuring on average 2.1 mm × 1.3 mm × 0.8 mm with an average weight of 1.3 mg (0.020 gr) per seed (1)